Parcel-NExT/Parcel_NExT/Parcel Open Standard/README.md

 1. User open a document or creates and saves a new empty document (through GUI or CLI)
 2. User selects from and drops a few module nodes to define which modules to discover ("import") - this is only significant to the front end
-3. User optionally imports existing user libraries from discovery paths, or drag in directly (will referecence as relative path by default)
+3. User optionally imports existing user libraries from discovery paths, or drag in directly (will reference as relative path by default)
 4. User keeps adding nodes and complete the graph functionalities.

 Annoymous/In-line graphs are supported to keep lambda-like references simple and clean.

+When promoting user to select node, Parcel.NExT presents the nodes through three different dimensions: by application domain, by (operating) object types, and by high-level libraries/categories.
+One can also search for nodes by name and tags, have favorites, and have history sorted by most frequent use, and show nodes already used in current document.

 ### MiniParcel